-The LPFA Board is responsible for setting the Strategic Asset Allocation (SAA), which is outlined in the Investment Strategy Statement.
+Our Board is responsible for setting the Strategic Asset Allocation (SAA), outlined in our Investment Strategy Statement.
 The SAA specifies targets for how much of the Fund is to be invested across eight different asset classes.
-It also specifies tolerance ranges around these targets, within which LPPI are expected to operate.
+It also specifies tolerance ranges around these targets within which LPPI is expected to operate.

 Purpose: to maintain a store of liquidity in a cost-effective manner by allocating capital to securities or funds in appropriate markets.